ShobaS/Daily-Log/log.md

 Day 54:
 Completed Sass challenges in freecodecamp.
 Worked on changes for camper leaderboard project.
 Still unable to correct them.
 Thinking of exploring more, only then can understand the problem better.

+Day 55:
+Worked on few React challenges in freecodecamp.
+Started the basic styling in todo app.